Blog

 4. Does zero-carb whey improve muscle growth?

-Zero-carb whey does not increase muscle growth directly; total protein intake, training intensity, and recovery matter more than carb content.
+Zero-carb whey does not increase muscle growth directly.
+Total protein intake, training intensity, and recovery matter more than carb content.

-The difference is worth it only if your diet requires zero carbs; otherwise, Optimum Nutrition offers better value for most users.
+The difference is worth it only if your diet requires zero carbs.
+Otherwise, Optimum Nutrition offers better value for most users.